armory/documentation/_spinnaker/pacrd.md

         requisiteStageRefIds: [ "1" ]
 ```

-_Note: this example assumes that you've created a `myapplicationname` application
+_Note: This example assumes that you've created a `myapplicationname` application
 from the [previous section](#applications).
-If you haven't already, create one
+If you have not done so already, create one before proceeding._
-quickly before proceeding._

-If you've defined this in a `pipeline.yaml` file then you can create it in your
+If you defined this in a `pipeline.yaml` file, then you can create it in your
 cluster by running the following `kubectl` command:

 ```